DataPowered/DataPowered.io_site/content/posts/2026-03-16.1-llms-self-report/index.md

 ### A mirror for the tech community

-Ironically, this happens to be a great illustration of the mechanism purported by the paper itself: the tech community turning into stochastic parrots themselves, repeating this phrase at every turn until it formed a bizarre trend.
+Ironically, this happens to be a great illustration of the mechanism purported by the paper itself: the tech community turning into stochastic parrots themselves, repeating this phrase at every turn until it formed a major trend.
 Alleged parroting was never the province of just LLMs - humans certainly participate in it themselves.

 Since then, luckily, with more research and initiatives such as those from Anthropic on [model welfare](https://www.anthropic.com/news/exploring-model-welfare), the debate is returning towards more openness and thoughtfulness - even as far as [lay audiences](https://time.com/7355855/ai-mind-philosophy/) are concerned.